Midtown Raleigh Meeting District

 The Midtown Raleigh district includes two walkable areas—Crabtree Valley and North Hills—with some of the destination's most popular meeting hotels and plenty of familiar and local restaurants, shopping and things to do on downtime.
 Plan a meeting in one of these destination hotspots, both near major highways and interstates—easily accessible!

-Visitors travel hours to visit Crabtree Valley Mall to shop and dine, with 220 stores, including Michael Kors, Coach, Apple, The North Face, Tommy Bahama and the locally-owned and nationally-recognized Moon and Lola.
+Visitors travel hours to visit Crabtree Valley Mall to shop and dine, with 220 stores, including Michael Kors, Coach, Apple, The North Face, Tommy Bahama, H&M and more.
 But visitors travel even further, from all over the country, for meetings and business (the shopping and dining is a major plus!).

 Meeting hotels with 2,500 square feet or more of meeting space

-Larger meeting hotels—which are short walking distances from dining and things to do—include the Raleigh Marriott City Center, Embassy Suites by Hilton Raleigh Crabtree, Hilton Garden Inn Raleigh/Crabtree Valley and the Holiday Inn Crabtree Valley; each are full-service hotels with 2,500 square feet or more of meeting space.
+Larger meeting hotels—which are short walking distances from dining and things to do—include the Raleigh Marriott Crabtree Valley, DoubleTree by Hilton Raleigh Crabtree Valley, Embassy Suites by Hilton Raleigh Crabtree and the Hilton Garden Inn Raleigh/Crabtree Valley; each are full-service hotels with 2,500 square feet or more of meeting space.
 Total hotel meeting space between the four hotels is 40,034 square feet!
 The Raleigh Marriott Crabtree Valley includes 26,182 of that space and completed an extensive renovation in 2016, including new guest rooms, enticing public spaces, the meeting space and dining options.

 Things to do and dining